 Optimizing the performance of superconducting resonators and devices requires identifying and eliminating sources of dissipation and decoherence, often embedded or interfacial defects, or two-level system defets.
 This task becomes more challenging as the performance level of the device increases.

 We have shown that Joule dissipation from a sub-gap spectrum of un-paired quasiparticles, generated by dilute concentrations of paramagnetic impurities, limits the quality factor of superconduting resonators operating at microwave frequencies at low temperatures.
-In particular, a sub-gap band of quasiparticles overlapping the Fermi level provides a microscopic theory for the zero-temperature residual resistance of high-Q resonators.
-Signatures of non-magnetic and paramagnetic impurity disorder are observable in the temperature-dependent shifts of the resonant frequency of high-Q superconducting resonators.
+In particular, a sub-gap band of quasiparticles near the Fermi level provides a microscopic mechanism for zero-temperature residual resistance of high-Q resonators.
+Signatures of non-magnetic and paramagnetic impurity disorder are observable in the temperature-dependent shifts of the resonant frequency and the quality factor of high-Q superconducting resonators.